 - From the graph view, select multiple cells with

 shift+ dragging your mouse around the desired cells.

-- From the logic view, select multiple cells with
+- From the Notebook view, select multiple cells with

 command + clickor by entering command mode (